 Activated carbon is a porous form of carbon which can be manufactured from a variety of carbonaceous raw materials.
 The principal commercial products are made from coconut shell, coal, peat or wood.
 The activation process involves treating the raw material with steam or chemicals, thereby developing a pore structure.

-How does it work?
+How Does it Work?

-The atoms of carbon comprising the large internal surface area of activated carbon present attractive forces outward from the surface.
+The atoms of carbon, comprising the large internal surface area of activated carbon, present attractive forces outward from the surface.
 These forces, known as Van der Waals forces, attract the molecules of the surrounding gas or liquid.

 Activated carbon is sometimes chemically impregnated to enhance the performance by chemisorption when the adsorption affinity for particular contaminants is too weak to be effective.